 For some members of one-parent families Christmas may be spent alone.
 Children may be spending their holidays with the other parent this year, or a parent may not have access to the children etc. For some people being on their own at Christmas is enjoyable and can be a time to do things that they wouldn’t normally get done.
 However for others, being alone at Christmas increases feelings of depression, loneliness and isolation.

 If you know that you are spending Christmas alone and know that this will be difficult for you it is really important to devise a coping strategy as soon as possible.
 Don’t wait on the hope that someone will ask you over and don’t put off thinking about what you will do.

-- If you know other people spending Christmas alone, think about inviting them over for Christmas.
-“Pot Luck” dinners, where everyone brings a dish, can be an interesting way to break from tradition
+- If you know other people spending Christmas alone, think about connecting with them in a social distanced way.
+“Pot Luck” dinners via Zoom, where everyone brings a dish, can be an interesting way to break from tradition

 - Tell yourself you are worth it and prepare a special meal for yourself